Our rating: (4.5/5)

 Fees and payouts

 A major upside to Square is its simple costs.
-You just pay for the terminal, then a fixed transaction rate for any debit and credit cards processed.
+You just pay for the terminal, then a fixed rate for any debit and credit cards processed.

 Charges

-Square Terminal price Upfront: £149 + VAT
+Square Terminal purchase price Upfront: £149 + VAT

 Instalments: £25 x 6 months